fedehub/final_assignment/README.md

 The documentation of this project, obtained by means of **DoxyGen** is visible, within the [docs](https://github.com/fedehub/final_assignment/tree/main/docs) folder

 ## System limitation's and possible Improvements

+The `state 1` behaviour can be implemented so that the move_base should be capable of publishing continuously random position without blocking.

 ## Release History